Pitbull Attack: Why demonize the dog, blame lies with the owners!!

 Concluding remarks on Pitbull Attack

 The bottom-line is ‘understanding’.
 Humans need to be more empathetic towards their age-old companions.
-The more people understand about the special needs of the dog, such as physical activity, freedom of expression and need for favorable conditions, the better it will be for the family who owns the pet, and the immediate society.
+The more people understand about the special needs of the dog, the better it will be for the society.
 It is not a particular breed which is aggressive or dangerous, it is about a link which is missing from the human end and it must be addressed to avoid such incidents in the future.